 When it comes to famous families in Hollywood, Kristen Bell and Dax Shepard like to keep things low-key.
-So much so, that the A-listers have never shared a photo of their children’s faces!
-That’s right, daughters Lincoln, 6, and Delta, 4, have been kept out of the spotlight entirely.
+So much so, the A-listers have never shared a photo of their children’s faces since welcoming daughters Lincoln in 2013 and Delta in 2014.

 Even without seeing their sure-to-be adorable mugs, the girls are still featured quite a bit on social media.
-More often than not, The Good Place actress, 39, will simply place an emoji over Lincoln and Delta.
-For example, in August, Kristen took to Instagram to share a selfie from the emergency room with one of her daughters.
+More often than not, the Good Place actress will simply place an emoji over Lincoln and Delta’s faces.
+Most recently, Kristen gave fans a glimpse inside the couple’s lives as parents as they celebrated Father’s Day 2020 in June.

-While the injury was in plain sight, Kristen placed a bandage symbol of her kiddo’s face.
-As much as we’d love to gush over what her little ones look like, sharing vulnerable mommy moments is just as important.
-Unfortunately, not everyone sees it that way.
-In the past, Kristen and Dax, 44, have faced backlash for keeping their children’s identities so private.
+While the acting pair’s sweet smiles were on full display, Kristen placed a heart sticker over each of her kiddo’s faces.
+As much as fans would love to gush over what her little ones look like, sharing vulnerable mommy moments is just as important.
+Unfortunately, not everyone sees it that way, as Kristen and Dax have faced backlash in the past for keeping their children’s identities so private.

-In February, Kristen appeared in a new commercial for Hello Bello, a plant-based baby products company, alongside a toddler.
-After sharing the video on IG, followers began to question her methods.
+In February 2020, Kristen appeared in a new commercial for Hello Bello, a plant-based baby products company, alongside a toddler.
+After sharing the video on social media, followers began to question her methods.
 “So your kids deserve privacy but you don’t mind exploiting other people’s children for monetary gain?” one person wrote.

 “Well, there’s a big difference.
 If [Dax and I] expose our kids’ faces, there is a real threat of them getting stalked, or of a stranger coming up to them and knowing their name,” Kristen replied.
 “It’s a safety thing … I don’t fault other parents for showing their kids when they don’t have the same safety concerns.”

-Well-said, Kristen!
-Here’s hoping as Lincoln and Delta get older, their parents will be more comfortable with snapping photos of them.
-In the meantime, listening to Kristen fawn over her daughters is enough for us, especially when it comes to her choice to participate in the Veronica Mars reboot.
+It looks like fans will have to patiently wait to see if the doting mom starts to feel more comfortable sharing pics of her kids as Lincoln and Delta get older.
+In the meantime, listening to Kristen fawn over her daughters is good enough, especially when it comes to her choice to participate in the Veronica Mars reboot.